 - 13. Robinsons Appliances Corp.
 Robinsons Appliances Corp.
 (RAC) was registered with the Philippine Securities and Exchange Commission (SEC) on August 21, 2000.
 RAC's principal business is to engage in the business of trading goods such as appliances on wholesale or retail basis.
 RAC is 67% owned by RSC. - 14.
 Robinsons Gourmet Food and Beverage, Inc. Robinsons Gourmet Food and Beverage, Inc. (RGFBI), is a stock corporation organized under the laws of the Philippines primarily to engage in the business of establishing, operating and managing of retail coffee shops and espresso shops.
 The Company was registered with the Philippine Securities and Exchange Commission (SEC) on July 8, 2013.
 RGFBI is 100% owned by RI. - 15.
 Robinsons Convenience Stores, Inc. Robinsons Convenience Stores, Inc. (RCSI) was registered with the Philippine Securities and Exchange Commission (SEC) on March 15, 2000.
 Its primary purpose is to engage in the business of acquiring and granting licenses and/or rights to proprietary marks, trademarks, trade names, patents, copyrights, know-how, technology, processes, methods, techniques, devises, systems and the like.
 The Company is also engaged in the business of trading of goods, such as food and non-food, on a wholesale basis.
 RCSI is 51% owned by RI. - 16.
 South Star Drug, Inc. South Star Drug, Inc (SSD)is a trading company incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on November 24, 2003.
 Its primary purpose is to carryon, the business of pharmacy, selling all kinds of drugs, medicine, medical equipment, and all other items.
 SSDI is 45% owned by Robinsons, Inc. and 45% owned by Robinsons Supermarket Corporation. - 17.
-GNC Pharma Corporation.
-GNC Pharma Corporation (GPC) was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on December 6, 2013 to carry on, the business of pharmacy, selling all kinds of drugs, medicine, medical equipment, and all other items. - 18.
 Everyday Convenience Stores, Inc. Everyday Convenience Stores, Inc. (ECSI), wholly owned by RRHI and was incorporated in the Philippines and registered with the Philippine Securities and Exchange Commission (SEC) on August 8, 2000.
 Its primary purpose is to engage in the business of trading goods, commodities and merchandise of any kind.